GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 25. getOriginal()

-Why: To get the original values of the model’s attributes.
+**Why**: To get the original values of the model’s attributes.

-When: Use it to compare current and original values before changes.
+**When**: Use it to compare current and original values before changes.
 ```
 $user = User::find(1);
 $original = $user->getOriginal('name');